Absolventa/absolventa.github.io/_posts/2017-07-03-authoring-a-private-gem-with-gemfury.md

 ```

 It will create a git version tag, push everything to your git remote,
-package the gemfile and upload the gem file to Gemfury.
+package the gemfile and upload the Gem file to Gemfury.

 The last step is to head over to your GitHub project page, select **releases**
 and **Draft a new Release** in the upper right corner.